 Factors to Consider When Buying a Quiet Garbage Disposal

 Even if you’re trying to cut costs, don’t compromise on the grinding chamber’s quality to deal with your daily food waste production.

 On the other hand, sharp parts quicken the grinding process.
 These things don’t often corrode or succumb to rust.

-People will find machines with motors worth 1HP to 1/3HP.
+People will find a garbage disposal with motors worth 1HP to 1/3HP.
 But who needs what?
 Solve this problem and you’ve won half the battle.

 The Key Point: Sound Masking System

-Let me put it out there: “No machine can be entirely soundless.”
+Let me put it out there: “No garbage disposal can be entirely soundless.”